gtrant/eraser/trunk/README.txt

 ----------------------------------------------------------------
-NOTE: This version uses the new installer.
-You Must remove versions 5.8 and below by executing a) unwise/unwise32.exe in the eraser directory or b) add/remove from the control panel.
+NOTE: This version uses a new installer system.
+You MUST remove ALL EARLIER VERSIONS before installing this Beta.
+When installing an earlier stable build, UNINSTALL the Beta first.
 ----------------------------------------------------------------
 ----------------------------------------------------------------
-Eraser 5.84 (Aug 8th 2007)
+Eraser 5.85 Beta 2 (Oct 12th 2007)
 ----------------------------------------------------------------

 CONTENTS